 Our spending plans have been carefully designed to stimulate engagement, broaden horizons, develop skills, improve performance, facilitate participation, raise aspirations and maximise achievement in order to close the attainment gap between our Pupil Premium students and their peers.
 We keep our offer under continuous review, personalising the provision further as needed.
 With high expectations and an inclusive ethos, we strive to remove all barriers to achievement and happiness.

-For further information on how we use our Pupil Premium budget at NPA, please click on the individual sections to the left of this page, which will give you more specific examples of how the money is used withinin each departent.
+For further information on how we use our Pupil Premium budget at NPA, please click on the individual sections below, which will give you more specific examples of how the money is used within each department.

 Closing the Attainment Gap